Imran Khan says the stage is set for his 'court-martial' - ExBulletin

 He said the country needs political leadership capable of solving all current problems, including social, economic and others.

-Reacting to the new party’s launch, the PTI rejected it, saying the country’s problems could not be solved by throwing parties with people who came after forced divorces.
+Reacting to the new party’s launch, the PTI rejected it, saying the country’s problems could not be solved by launching parties with people who “came after forced divorces”.

 “Launching new parties filled with people who come after forced divorces is not the solution to the problems Pakistan is facing,” PTI said on its official Twitter account.